RealityBending/IllusionGameReliability/README.md

 #### Psychometry

 1. **Effect of Illusion Strength and Difficulty**
-1.1 *On error rate*
+    - 1.1 *On error rate*
-    1.1.1 Positive effect of illusion strength on error rate 1.1.2 Positive effect of task difficulty on error rate (H0: no significant effect) 1.2 *On RT*
+        - 1.1.1 Positive effect of illusion strength on error rate
+        - 1.1.2 Positive effect of task difficulty on error rate
+    - 1.2 *On RT*
-    1.2.1 Negative effect of illusion strength on response time (H0: no significant effect) 1.2.2 Negative effect of task difficulty on response time (H0: no significant effect)
+        - 1.2.1 Negative effect of illusion strength on response time
+        - 1.2.2 Negative effect of task difficulty on response time
 2. **General Factor *i***
-    2.1 Across different illusions, inter-individual illusion scores load onto a unique latent dimension that reflects a general sensitivity to illusions
+    - 2.1 Across different illusions, inter-individual illusion scores load onto a unique latent dimension that reflects a general sensitivity to illusions

 #### Inter-individual Correlates

 3. **Normal personality traits**
-    3.1 Positive correlation between illusion sensitivity and Aggreableness 3.2 Positive correlation between illusion sensitivity and Honesty-Humility
+    - 3.1 Positive correlation between illusion sensitivity and Aggreableness
+    - 3.2 Positive correlation between illusion sensitivity and Honesty-Humility
 4. **Maladaptive personality traits**
-    4.1 Negative correlation between illusion sensitivity and Antagonism 4.2 Negative correlation between illusion sensitivity and Disinhibition 4.3 Negative correlation between illusion sensitivity and Negative Affect 4.4 Negative correlation between illusion sensitivity and Psychoticism
+    - 4.1 Negative correlation between illusion sensitivity and Antagonism
+    - 4.2 Negative correlation between illusion sensitivity and Disinhibition
+    - 4.3 Negative correlation between illusion sensitivity and Negative Affect
+    - 4.4 Negative correlation between illusion sensitivity and Psychoticism

 ### Confirmation

 **TODO: maybe attempt at specifying sub-dimensions: like "in particular the ... and ... dimensions**

 5. **Autism and Schizotypic traits**
-    5.1 Negative correlation between illusion sensitivity and autistic traits 5.2 Negative correlation between illusion sensitivity and schizotypic personality
+    - 5.1 Negative correlation between illusion sensitivity and autistic traits
+    - 5.2 Negative correlation between illusion sensitivity and schizotypic personality
 6. **Mood and Emotion Regulation**
-    6.1 ... correlation between illusion sensitivity and depression scores 6.2 ... correlation between illusion sensitivity and anxiety scores 6.2 ... correlation between illusion sensitivity and borderline personality traits
+    - 6.1 ... correlation between illusion sensitivity and depression scores
+    - 6.2 ... correlation between illusion sensitivity and anxiety scores
+    - 6.2 ... correlation between illusion sensitivity and borderline personality traits
 7. **Conspiracy Beliefs**
-    7.1 ... correlation between illusion sensitivity and conspiracy beliefs
+    - 7.1 ... correlation between illusion sensitivity and conspiracy beliefs

 ### Exploration

 #### Psychometry

 8. **Test-retest Reliability**
-    8.1 Inter-individual illusion scores at time point 1 (*t2*) will correlate significantly with the scores at time point 2 (*t2*)
+    - 8.1 Inter-individual illusion scores at time point 1 (*t2*) will correlate significantly with the scores at time point 2 (*t2*)
 9. **Within-participants Stability**
-    9.1 The inter-individual scores are estimated with a lower uncertainty (95% CI width) than the range (95% ETI) of the point-estimates (i.e., larger between-participants variance than within-participants).
+    - 9.1 The inter-individual scores are estimated with a lower uncertainty (95% CI width) than the range (95% ETI) of the point-estimates (i.e., larger between-participants variance than within-participants).
 10. **Perceptual independence**
-    10.1 None to weak correlation between illusion sensitivity and perceptual ability.
+    - 10.1 None to weak correlation between illusion sensitivity and perceptual ability.

 #### Inter-individual Correlates

 11. **Interoception**
-    11.1 ... correlation between illusion sensitivity and interoception
+    - 11.1 ... correlation between illusion sensitivity and interoception
 12. **Lying tendency**
-    11.1 ... correlation between illusion sensitivity and deception profile
+    - 11.1 ... correlation between illusion sensitivity and deception profile
 13. **Primal beliefs**
-    13.1 Negative correlation between illusion sensitivity and the "Safe" primal belief 13.2 Negative correlation between illusion sensitivity and the "Changing" primal belief 13.3 Positive correlation between illusion sensitivity and the "Understandable" primal belief 13.4 Positive correlation between illusion sensitivity and the "Hierarchical" primal belief
+    - 13.1 Negative correlation between illusion sensitivity and the "Safe" primal belief
+    - 13.2 Negative correlation between illusion sensitivity and the "Changing" primal belief
+    - 13.3 Positive correlation between illusion sensitivity and the "Understandable" primal belief
+    - 13.4 Positive correlation between illusion sensitivity and the "Hierarchical" primal belief